-- 7.4.1 The National Planning Policy Framework promotes the vitality and viability of town centres as important locations for sustainable economic growth and in creating sustainable patterns of development that enable ease of access by a variety of transport modes, particularly public transport.
-It also recognises the important role that residential development has in supporting the vitality of centres. - 7.4.2 Solihull Town Centre is a key strategic Centre in the West Midlands and the principal centre for Solihull and a main focus for the community. - 7.4.3 In order to strengthen the role of the centre and enhance its appearance, it is important to make appropriate planned provision for development needs over the period of the Local Plan, building on opportunities to improve access, the public realm and the range and quality of services that it offers so that it will be sustained as a place of quality and distinction. - 7.4.4 The centre is contained within clearly defined boundaries, the Chiltern railway and Prince's Way to the south-west, Blossomfield Road, Lode Lane to the north-west, Warwick Road to the north, New Road and Churchill Road to the east.
+- 7.4.1 The approach to main town centre uses follows the 'town centres first principle' of the National Planning Policy Framework which requires retail and other town centre uses to be located in town centres.
+Elsewhere, the evidence base suggests limited capacity for additional retail development outside the main centres (about 5,000 sqm gross comparison retail by 2021).
+Wherever possible this should be located in town centres.
+However, it is acknowledged that some retail formats cannot be easily accommodated within town centres.
+In such circumstances, the sequential test set out in National Planning Policy Framework will be applied in the determination of planning applications.
+Proposals for retailing and other town centre uses in smaller centres will be considered in accordance with Policy P19 of this plan. - 7.4.2 The National Planning Policy Framework promotes the vitality and viability of town centres as important locations for sustainable economic growth and in creating sustainable patterns of development that enable ease of access by a variety of transport modes, particularly public transport.
+It also recognises the important role that residential development has in supporting the vitality of centres. - 7.4.3 Solihull Town Centre is a key strategic centre in the West Midlands and the principal centre for Solihull and a main focus for the community. - 7.4.4 In order to strengthen the role of the centre and enhance its appearance, it is important to make appropriate planned provision for development needs over the period of the Local Plan, building on opportunities to improve access, the public realm and the range and quality of services that it offers so that it will be sustained as a place of quality and distinction. - 7.4.5 The centre is contained within clearly defined boundaries, the Chiltern railway and Prince's Way to the south-west, Blossomfield Road, Lode Lane to the north-west, Warwick Road to the north, New Road and Churchill Road to the east.
 The town centre boundary is defined on the Proposals Map.
 Near the centre, to the west, is Solihull railway station and to the south and east Tudor Grange and Malvern Parks respectively.
 The High street is an important principal pedestrian route through the centre providing pedestrian links to the modern Touchwood shopping mall on the south side and to the older Mell Square precinct to the North.
-It also links the Poplar Road bus interchange area in the direction of the railway station with St Alphege Church and the attractive historic core along the High Street. - 7.4.5 The Town Centre is an appropriate location for a broad range of town centre uses including retail, leisure and entertainment facilities, appropriate sport and recreation uses, offices, arts, culture and tourism and residential.
-It is important that opportunities for development improve the centre, adding to vitality and vibrancy, whilst retaining or enhancing important characteristics.
+It also links the Poplar Road bus interchange area in the direction of the railway station with St Alphege Church and the attractive historic core along the High Street.

-7.4.6 High quality urban design will therefore be expected to ensure that development will protect the character of the Centre's historic heritage, improve public realm and improve pedestrian movement around the centre, for example, to improve links to the Centre's parks and provide improved articulation between Touchwood and nearby open spaces and improve the pedestrian link between Mell Square and the Warwick Road Morrison's store which has poor public realm.
-Design principles that developers will be expected to follow are identified in the policy.
+- 7.4.6 The Town Centre is an appropriate location for a broad range of town centre uses including retail, leisure and entertainment facilities, appropriate sport and recreation uses, offices, arts, culture and tourism and residential.
+It is important that opportunities for development improve the centre, adding to vitality and vibrancy, whilst retaining or enhancing important characteristics. - 7.4.7 High quality urban design will therefore be expected to ensure that development will protect the character of the Centre's historic heritage, improve public realm and improve pedestrian movement around the centre, for example, to improve links to the Centre's parks and provide improved articulation between Touchwood and nearby open spaces and improve the pedestrian link between Mell Square and the Warwick Road Morrison's store which has poor public realm.
+Design principles that developers will be expected to follow are identified in the strategy for Solihull Town Centre.
 See also Policy P15 that seeks to secure design quality.